huelbert/crud-test-rest-typeorm/README.md

-# crud-test-rest-typeorm
+# crud-test-typeorm
-CRUD test in REST with TypeORM
+CRUD test in REST e GraphQL with TypeORM